ArshiAAkhavan/arshiaakhavan.github.io/content/home/voluntary.md

         * As the Cheif of Tech, I was tasked with leading the technical team of 10 members and address a variety of technical needs such as:
             </br> </br>
-            * Build contest-customized OS images and distribute them on contestant hosts using PXE Network boot.
+            * Build contest-customized OS images and distribute them on contestants hosts using PXE Network boot.
             * Manage and configure hosts used by contestants and monitor their connectivity.
             * Restrict external access and host to host access of each contestant’s host device.
             * ensure network performance and fairness between defferent devices used by the contestants.